-This is also a very effective method of fencing in poultry and keeping foxes / dogs out and it has the advantage of being a more flexable method than using netting as it can hug the contours of the ground very easily.
+This is also a very effective method of fencing in poultry and keeping foxes / dogs out and it has the advantage of being a more flexible method than using netting as it can hug the contours of the ground very easily.

-This method is not as effective as keeping smaller birds in as it doesn't hug the ground as closely as the netting, Also because the feathering on a bird acts as a good insulator, smaller birds can nip under the lines if they spot a dip in the ground.
+This method is not as effective at keeping smaller birds in as it doesn't hug the ground as closely as the netting.
+Also because the feathering on a bird acts as a good insulator, smaller birds can nip under the lines if they spot a dip in the ground.
 Predators like foxes cannot penetrate the electric fence and this method is the one used on most commercial free range farms in the UK.
 They tend to have 9 lines of steel wire with small spacings at the bottom and gradually the spacings increase the further up the post they go.